SakshithVarambally/Samsung_PD_Training/README.md

 <details>
 <summary>Labs </summary>
 </details>

+.lib contains the delay and power information in terms of a Matrix called as look up table.
+2 parmeters will be mentioned and the delay or power for all their possible values will be given as shown.
+In case the value doesnt exist directly in ghe table, the tool takes the nearest values and interpolates it accordingly.
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/4029c5524a4bee7d90d5b81148ecd3415da29d34/day_7/lookup_table.png">

+The unateness of the cells mentioned in the .lib is shown below
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/4029c5524a4bee7d90d5b81148ecd3415da29d34/day_7/neg_unate.png">

+The setup information about the cells will also be mentioned in the .lib.
+The following snaps show this information
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/setup_rising.png">
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/setup_falling.png">

+The pin information will be clearly described for each cell, for the clock pin, the Clock attribute will be true as shown below
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/clock_true.png">

+Traversing through the library cells and printing all the cells with 'and'.
+This shows both and and nand cells.
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/and_cells.png">

+The below snap represents deriving the pin information for a 2 pin And cell
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/get_libs_and.png">

+The same is being shown with respect to 4 pin And cell
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/get_libs_and4.png">

+Deriving the Pin information for nand4bb.
+The results show that 2 inputs are being barred, hence the name.
+These types of differences account fir the different flavour of cellls found in .lib
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/get_lib_pins_nand4bb.png">

+Atributes of and4
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/attribute_nand4bb.png">

+Deriving the Functional aspects of nand gate
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/nand_function.png">

+Creating a new script
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/my_script_tcl.png">

+Sourcing the script
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/my_script_run.png">